husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 If you do not own ROSbot yet, you can purchase it <a href="https://store.husarion.com/">here</a>.

+You can also check the model of the ROSbot in a gazebo environment, you can find it on our <a href="https://github.com/husarion/ROSbot_description">GitHub</a>.

 # Hardware guide #

 ## Specification ##